deboralbarros/deboralbarros/README.md

 ### 💻 &nbsp;About Me

 - 🎓 &nbsp; I'm studying Computer Engineering at [Centro Unversitário do Norte](https://www.uninorte.com.br/)
-- 🎓 &nbsp; I'm a Full Stack Developer, with skills in ReactJs, React Native, Typescript, Django and a bit of NodeJs
-- 👩‍💻 &nbsp; I work as a Mobile Developer at [Esparta Tecnologia e Inovação](https://esparta.io/), using React Native
+- 👩‍💻 &nbsp; I work as a Mobile Developer at [Esparta Tecnologia e Inovação](https://esparta.io/), using React Native, TypeScript and other mobile techonologies
-- I'm 20 years old
+- I'm 21 years old
 - I'm from Tabatinga - Amazonas, living in Manaus - Amazonas